Heartland Center Staff

 Mr. Mantonya's professional career has revolved around archaeology, anthropology and education for the past 15 years.
 He taught eighth grade math and science and served as a librarian and coach on the Navajo reservation in northeastern Arizona and also helped initiate a gifted and talented program.
 As an applied anthropologist, Mr. Mantonya has conducted work nationally and internationally.
 Some of these projects ranged from social and cultural issues like HIV in rural Nebraska to housing on reservations, the meatpacking industry in the Midwest and natural resource management and kinship systems in rural Mexico.
 He has also been involved in national and community service projects by directing a large multi-partner Americorps and Americorps*VISTA program for the City of Lincoln, Nebraska.

 Mr. Mantonya has contributed numerous articles and encyclopedia entries for anthropological publications and has presented to many scholarly and professional societies.
-He is currently a fellow of the Society for Applied Anthropology and also serves on the American Indian Issues subcommittee.
-He received a B.S. in sociology from Kansas State University in 1994 and a Master’s of Arts degree from the University of Nebraska-Lincoln in 2002.
-He is currently a doctoral student in geography and anthropology at the UNL studying Indigenous Peoples.
-Kurt is an avid outdoorsman.
+He is currently a fellow of the Society for Applied Anthropology and also serves on the American Indian Issues subcommittee, past board member of the Community Development Society and recipient of the Donald Littrell new professional award from the CDS.
+He received a B.S. in sociology from Kansas State University in 1994 and a Master's of Arts degree from the University of Nebraska-Lincoln in 2002.

 Reshell Ray is a project consulting associate of the Heartland Center for Leadership Development and has a wide range of experience in training in community development, leadership and diversity.
 Ms. Ray often serves as primary trainer and facilitator for projects and provides expertise regarding diversity and accessibility.